Message from the Residency Program Director

 Through a series of subspecialty rotations at UF Health Shands Hospital and general surgical pathology rotations at the VA Hospital, residents are exposed to a wide variety of neoplastic and non-neoplastic conditions in all organ systems.
 Clinical pathology training includes formal rotations in clinical chemistry, hematology, microbiology, immunology, and transfusion medicine, among others.

 We currently offer four positions per year for a total of 16 residents.
 Additionally, ACME-accredited fellowships in cytopathology, neuropathology and hematopathology are offered.
-We also often have fellows in gastrointestinal pathology and surgical pathology .
+We also often have fellows in gastrointestinal pathology and surgical pathology , and bone and soft tissue pathology.

 Medical schools from nearly all regions of the United States and the world are currently represented in our program.
 We believe our residency program is one of the best in the nation, providing a comprehensive, challenging education, while operating in friendly, supportive medical community.